Contents Home Map

 Secondly, the code <~> had been introduced to indicate a bad vertical alignment between consecutive words.
 This has only ever been used in the ZL file, and at the location of a drawing intrusion of the text.
 This has usually been represented as <-><~> .
 The new rule is that the <~> code implies a <-> , and thereby a word space.

-Furthermore, especially older files would have periods (word spaces) at the beginning or end of a line, and newer files had <-> codes at the beginning or end of a line, all of which are not meaningful.
+Furthermore, especially older files could have periods (word spaces) at the beginning or end of a line, and newer files had <-> codes at the beginning or end of a line, all of which are not meaningful.
 The format consolidation therefore introduces the following rules:

-A further important change (affecting only the ZL file) is that it is now obligatory for all uncertain readings to include a colon, i.e. [ao] is no longer allowed, and this shall be written as [a:o].
+A further change (affecting only the ZL file) is that it is now obligatory for all uncertain readings to include a colon, i.e. [ao] is no longer allowed, and this shall be written as [a:o].

 There are other very minor rule changes, which are all included in the format definition, for which see IVTFF format 2.0 definition.